Jakarta imposes partial lockdown as virus cases surge | Malay Mail

 But testing rates are among the lowest in the world and there are fears the number of dead could be much higher.

-Jakarta city data showed some 776 suspected and confirmed victims had been buried in local cemeteries under Covid-19 protocols requiring bodies to be wrapped in plastic and quickly buried.
+Jakarta city data showed some 776 suspected or confirmed victims had been buried in local cemeteries under Covid-19 protocols requiring bodies to be wrapped in plastic and quickly buried.

-That is more than five times the official 142 dead in Jakarta, the epicentre of the outbreak in Indonesia.
+That is about five times the official 154 dead in Jakarta, the epicentre of the outbreak in Indonesia.

 Officials have admitted data collection among different jurisdictions is patchy and incomplete.